siraben/ti84-forth/README.md

 - (Optional) A 2.5 mm to 3.5 mm audio cable to connect the I/O port with a speaker.

 Flash `forth.8xp` to your calculator.
 Make sure there's enough space and that you have backed up your calculator!
 An easy way to back up RAM contents is by creating a group, refer to the manual on how to do this.

 ## Why TI-84+?
 This is a calculator that is more or less ubiquitous among high school and university students throughout the world.
-It's not going extinct anytime soon (expect perhaps to newer models such as the TI-84 CE).
+It's not going extinct anytime soon (except perhaps to newer models such as the TI-84 CE).
 But let's face it.
 TI-BASIC is not a nice language; it's slow and suffers from lack of low-level bindings.
 There's no REPL.
 We want a language that gives the programmer the full power of the calculator—treating it as the computer it is.
-In fact people already do, by writing assembly programs, but assembly has its share of disadvantages.
+In fact, people already do, by writing assembly programs, but assembly has its share of disadvantages.

 ## Why Forth?
 Assembly is painful to program in.
 Programs crash at the slightest hint of error.
 Development is a slow process, and you have to keep reinventing the wheel with each program.

 Wouldn't it be great to have a programming language on the TI-84+ that's much faster than TI-BASIC but easier to understand and as low level as assembly?
 Forth is just that.
 (Read _Starting FORTH_ for an excellent introduction to Forth).
 It's low level, it's simple, but also _easy to type_, especially when you're on a calculator with a non-QWERTY keyboard.
 It is a very powerful language, allowing you to do things like change the syntax of the language itself. `IF`, `WHILE`, `CONSTANT` etc. statements are all implemented in Forth!
-Think of it as a untyped C with a REPL and the power of Lisp macros.
+Think of it as an untyped C with a REPL and the power of Lisp macros.

 It's also easy to implement incrementally through continuous testing.
 In fact, once the base REPL was implemented, most of the programming